-Participant Accounts-Each participant's account is credited with the participant's elective and rollover contributions, an allocation of plan investment earnings and the Company's contribution, and charged with withdrawals and distributions and a share of plan investment losses.
+Participant Accounts-Each participant's account is credited with the participant's elective and rollover contributions, an allocation of plan investment earnings and the Company's contribution, and charged with withdrawals and distributions and credited a share of plan investment gains.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
-Participants may change their investment options at any time.
+Except as limited by the Company's Insider Trading Policy and applicable law, participants may change their investment options at any time.